arsy786/spring-boot-microservices-2/README.md

 # spring-boot-microservices

-This project is a guide to learning Microservices, specifically, using Spring Boot, Docker and Kubernetes.
+This project is a guide to learning how to build, deploy and manage Microservices using Spring Boot, Docker and Kubernetes.
-It is split into 2 sections, Part A consists of content pertaining to Building Microservices, while Part B contains material associated with Deploying Microservices.

 ## Table of Contents